yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

   "driver": "goplugin"
 }
 ```

 Here we have:

-* field `"driver"` has a new value `"goplugin"` which says to Tyk that this custom middleware is a Golang native plugin.
+* The `"driver"` field has a new value of `goplugin` which says to Tyk that this custom middleware is a Golang native plugin.
-* we use middleware with the type of `"post"` because we want this custom middleware to process request right before it gets passed to upstream (we will look at other types a little bit later).
+* We use middleware with the type of `post` because we want this custom middleware to process request right before it gets passed to upstream (we will look at other types a little bit later).
-* in the `"post"` section - the field `"mame"` contains your function name from the plugin project.
+* In the `post` section - the field `mame` contains your function name from the plugin project.
-* in the `"post"` section - the field `"path"` full or relative (to the Tyk binary) path to `.so` file with plugin implementation (make sure Tyk has read access to this file)
+* In the `post` section - the field `path` is the full or relative (to the Tyk binary) path to `.so` file with plugin implementation (make sure Tyk has read access to this file)

 Also, let's set fields `"use_keyless": true` and `"target_url": "http://httpbin.org/"` - for testing purposes (we need to see what request arrives to our upstream and `httpbin.org` is a perfect fit for that)